DevonDrouin/Acceptable-Use-Policy-AUP-/README.md

 ## Introduction

-In this project, I wrote a simple basic AUP Policy for using a companies computers, networks, and data, in order to protect company assets and maintain the confidentiality, integrity, and availability of information.
+In this project, I wrote a simple basic AUP Policy for using a company's computers, networks, and data, in order to protect company assets and maintain the confidentiality, integrity, and availability of information.